We are now OPEN for applications for places to start in September 2022

 University / college programmes typically include a PGCE, with no choice as to whether you do it or not.
 Remember, you don’t ‘need’ a PGCE – you only need QTS to become a qualified teacher in England.

-Through the Doncaster ITT Partnership you therefore have the option to undertake further academic qualifications (i.e. a PGCE) working with our partners at the University of Hull – with all training still delivered at venues in Doncaster.
+Through the Doncaster ITT Partnership you therefore have the option to undertake further academic qualifications (i.e. a PGCE) working with our PGCE partner / university (see above) – with all training still delivered at venues in Doncaster.

 How can I contact you?

-Feel free to contact us using the details provided, drop us an email (firstname.lastname@example.org) or use the contact form.
+Feel free to contact us using the contact form.